zycalice/domain-adaptation-nlp/README.md

 * Create an output folder under this root directory if it does not exist.
 * Run sentiment_classification_amazon.py from the root directory.

-More ablations and experiments could be found in notebook XXXX under the notebook directory.

 ### Householder Transformation
 * Adjust the n of n_fold want to use(default: 1000).
 * Run domain_space_alignment.py from the root directory.